 Performance-linked compensation includes both short-term and long-term incentives and is designed to reward key management personnel for meeting or exceeding their financial and personal objectives.
-The short-term incentive ("STI") is an "at risk" bonus provided in the form of cash and bonus shares, while the long-term incentive ("LTI") is provided as options over ordinary shares of the Company under the rules of the Employee Share Option Plan.
+The short-term incentive ('STI') is an "at risk" bonus provided in the form of cash and bonus shares, while the long-term incentive ('LTI') is provided as options and performance rights over ordinary shares of the Company under the rules of the Employee Share Option Plan.
 The plans provide for Board discretion on the provision of bonuses and options.
 During the current year the Board exercised its discretion and authorised the issue of options to selected key management personnel but did not award bonuses.
-Refer to section E of this remuneration report for an analysis of the consolidated entity's recent performance and link to overall remuneration.
+Refer to section E of this remuneration report for an analysis of the Consolidated Entity's recent performance and link to overall remuneration.